dmrokan/soyutnet-simulations/src/pi_controller/doc.rst

 -------

 It is assumed that, the processing time of servers are modeled by an exponential random variable with an average processing delay of 0.01 seconds (100Hz).
-The TCP servers are kept alive for nearly 3 seconds, meaning that, each simulation takes 3 seconds.
+Each simulation takes nearly 3 seconds.

 The simulations are run for all controller types and several token producing rates from 25Hz to 750Hz.